Mepkaz01/Project1.github.io/README.md

 What are you most proud of?

-I'm proud that my first project was not a disaster and I least I have something to present to you today.
+I'm proud that my first project was not a disaster and at least I have something to present to you today.
 I like how it looks and how it functions.

 What would you do differently?